 Pirkei Avot can be translated literally as ‘Chapters of the Fathers’, but it is often referred to in English as ‘The Ethics of the Fathers’.
-This name more accurately reflects the contents of this book of the Mishna: moral advice and philosophical insights from the leading rabbinic scholars of different Jewish generations.
+This name more accurately reflects the contents of this book of the Mishnah: moral advice and philosophical insights from the leading rabbinic scholars of different Jewish generations.

 Pirkei Avot does not deal with laws, and is written in a direct and very accessible style.
-The quotes found in Pirkei Avot are generally spiritual and edifying, but they constitute a practical guide to ethical behaviour.
+The quotes found in Pirkei Avot are generally spiritual and edifying, and they constitute a practical guide to ethical behaviour.

 Some of the teachings of Pirkei Avot include:

 - “If I am not for myself, who will be for me?
 But if I am only for myself, what am I?”
 (1:14)